Cortex XDR Licenses

 Cortex XDR will send you a notification if you exceed the number of allowed agents.

-To keep you informed of updates made to your license and avoid service disruptions, Cortex XDR now displays a notification of changes made to your license when you log in.
-If any actions are required from you
+To keep you informed of updates made to your license and avoid service disruptions, Cortex XDR now displays a notification of changes made to your license, if any actions are required from you, when you log in.

 Recommended For You